GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 Examine the code in `simple_robot_simulator.pde`.
 This is the "top-level" code that, as mentioned previously, is implicitly enclosed in a containing class.
 The program uses three global arrays.
 Array `g_robots` is a global array of robots.
 Array `g_iterativeOpModes` defines the list of "iterative" op modes (FTC lingo), and array `g_linearOpModes` defines the list of "linear" op modes.
-Each op-mode controls the behavior of a single robot for the duration of the program, so there is typically a one-to-one mapping between robots and op-modes, though there could be unused op modes not mapped to any robot.
+Each op mode controls the behavior of a single robot for the duration of the program, so there is a one-to-one mapping between robots and op modes.
 The robots and op modes and their mapping are defined in method `setup_robots` located file `setup_robots.pde`.
 Here is a sample `setup_robots` method:

 ```
 void setup_robots() {